-To process credit card payments effectively and efficiently, businesses need to turn to SecureGlobalPay to obtain a casino and online gaming merchant account.
+To process payments for a Merchant Account for a High Risk Gaming Business effectively and efficiently, businesses need to turn to SecureGlobalPay to obtain a casino and online gaming merchant account.
 Specializing in providing high-risk merchant accounts for social gaming, MMO, and online casinos, SecureGlobalPay offers customized payment processing solutions for all types and sizes of companies.

-To begin the process, apply online now.
-Merchants can get approved for a casino and online gaming merchant account in as little as 24 hours.
+To begin the process for a Merchant Account for a High Risk Gaming Business, apply online now.
+Merchants can get approved for a casino and online gaming merchant account in as little as 72 hours.
 Once approved, SecureGlobalPay can set up chargeback management tools and a payment gateway.
 Also, a fraud filter also can be set up for online payments.

-Merchant accounts for all types of online gambling and gaming businesses SecureGlobalPay offers merchant accounts to many types of businesses in the casino and online gaming industry, including:
+A Merchant Account for a High Risk Gaming Business is a pretty generic.
+However, SecureGlobalPay offers merchant accounts to many specific types of businesses in the casino and online gaming industry, including: